Microform: Readers and printers

 Desktop readers are boxes with a translucent screen at the front on to which is projected an image from a microform.
 They have suitable fittings for whatever microform is in use.
 They may offer a choice of magnifications.
 They usually have motors to advance and rewind film.
 When coding blips are recorded on the film a reader is used that can read the blips to find any required image.

 Portable readers are plastic devices that fold for carrying; when open they project an image from microfiche on to a reflective screen.
 For example, with M. de Saint Rat, Atherton Seidell developed a simple, inexpensive ($2.00 in 1950), monocular microfilm viewing device, known as the "Seidell viewer", that was sold during the 1940s and 1950s.

 A microfilm printer contains a xerographic copying process, like a photocopier.
 The image to be printed is projected with synchronised movement on to the drum.
 These devices offer either small image preview for the operator or full size image preview, when it is called a reader printer.
 Microform printers can accept positive or negative films and positive or negative images on paper.
-New machines allow the user to scan a microform image and save it as a digital file: see the section below on digital conversion.
+New machines allow the user to scan a microform image and save it as a digital file.

-Media
+Types of microform media

 Flat film

 105 × 148 mm flat film is used for microimages of very large engineering drawings.
 These may carry a title photographed or written along one edge.
 Typical reduction is about 20, representing a drawing that is 2.00 × 2.80 metres, that is 79 × 110 in.
 These films are stored as microfiche.

 Microfilm

 16 mm or 35 mm film to motion picture standard is used, usually unperforated.
-Roll microfilm is stored on open reels or put into cassettes.
+Roll microfilm is stored on open reels or put into cartridges.
 The standard lengths for using roll film is 30.48 m (100 ft) for 35 mm rolls, and 100 ft, 130 ft and 215 feet for 16 mm rolls.
 One roll of 35 mm film may carry 600 images of large engineering drawings or 800 images of broadsheet newspaper pages.
 16 mm film may carry 2,400 images of letter-sized images as a single stream of microimages along the film set so that lines of text are parallel to the sides of the film or 10,000 small documents, perhaps cheques or betting slips, with both sides of the originals set side by side on the film.

 Aperture cards

-Aperture cards are Hollerith cards into which a hole has been cut.
+Aperture cards are Hollerith cards into which a square opening has been cut.
 A 35 mm microfilm chip is mounted in the hole inside of a clear plastic sleeve or secured over the aperture with adhesive tape.
 They are used for engineering drawings in all engineering disciplines.
 There are libraries of these containing over 3 million cards.
 Aperture cards may be stored in drawers or in freestanding rotary units.
+The key-punched holes enable them to be readily sorted using computers.